The Azawakh dog breed is a fast and graceful sight hound from Africa

 The Azawakh has a very fine, short coat that only needs minimal brushing.
 A rubber grooming mit or a hound glove once a week is normally enough to keep the coat in good condition.

-They don't develop much of a 'doggy small', and so don't need bathing very often.
+They don't develop much of a 'doggy smell', and so don't need bathing very often.
 Even if they get muddy, it doesn't cling very tightly due to the shortness of the hairs - just let it dry, and brush it out.

 The dogs ears should be checked weekly for any signs of injury or infection, such as swelling, redness or a bad smell.
 The teeth should be brushed every day with a small, soft toothbrush and a dog-specific toothpaste, not a human toothpaste.
 The claws should be checked monthly and trimmed if they are getting too long.